astramieri/aws-cloud-practitioner/docs/account/cost_explorer.md

 # Cost Explorer

 - Visualize, understand, and manage your AWS costs and usage over time
-- Create custom reports that analyze cost and usage data
+- Create **custom reports** that analyze cost and usage data
-- Analyze your data at a high level: total costs and usage across all accounts
+- Analyze your **data at a high level**
+    - e.g. total costs and usage across all accounts
-- Or Monthly, hourly, resource level granularity
+    - e.g. monthly, hourly, resource level granularity
-- Choose an optimal **Saving Plan** (to lower prices on yout bill)
+- Choose an optimal **Saving Plan** (to lower prices on your bill)
 - **Forecast usage up to 12 months based on previous usage**

 ## Cost Explorer - Monthly Cost